reactjs/react.dev/src/content/reference/react/use-client.md

 }
 ```

-2. A "component" can also refer to a **component usage** of a definition.
+2. A "component" can also refer to a **component callsite** of its definition.
 ```js
 import MyComponent from './MyComponent';